Sexuality and Gender Alliance (SAGA) house—special-interest house for gay, lesbian, bisexual, and transgender students and their allies.

 Sanger Scholars Program—a summer program that engages select students in research projects with Beloit College faculty/mentors.
-The program is named for James Sanger, chair of the Beloit College board of trustees.
+The program is named for James Sanger, former chair of the Beloit College board of trustees.

 Sculpture garden—see Student Sculpture Garden.